ErickTamayo/tailwindcss-named-groups/README.md

 # TailwindCSS named groups

-TailwindCSS pluing that adds named groups to the group variant.
+TailwindCSS plugin that adds named groups to the group variant.
 This is handy if you have nested groups hovers.

 ![idle](images/idle.png)
 ![foo-hover](images/foo.png)